maxharlow/scrape-pef/README.md

 This uses the OpenCorporates API to improve the information attached to benefactor companies and create officership relationships between companies and people already in the graph.

+### Members

+Names of members of parliament and peers sitting in the House of Lords are listed in the terrible but somewhat authoritative [Members' Names Data Platform] (http://data.parliament.uk/membersdataplatform/).

+This uses that API to look up members to add specific information to those nodes (house, constituency) and create relationships between people and parties.

 Running
 -------